run-ai/docs/docs/admin/runai-setup/cluster-setup/network-req.md

 ### Inbound rules

-For your organization’s Run:ai users to communicate with the cluster via [Run:ai Command-line interface](../../researcher-setup/researcher-setup-intro.md), certain inbound ports must be open.
+To allow your organization’s Run:ai users to interact with the cluster using the [Run:ai Command-line interface](../../researcher-setup/researcher-setup-intro.md), or access specific UI features, certain inbound ports need to be open.

 | Name | Description | Source | Destination | Port |
 | :---- | :---- | :---- | :---- | :---- |